Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 Why Do We Get 401 Http Errors?

 Whether this error has originated from the server side or the client side, you must be aware of all the reasons.
-This might be helpful to prevent them.
+This info could be helpful to prevent them.

-- Outdated Browser cache and cookies – It happens because of the outdated cache and cookies in our system.
+• Outdated Browser cache and cookies – This can happen because of the outdated cache and cookies in our browser,

-- Invalid credentials – It normally happens when we entered the wrong login and password.
-So check your credentials properly.
+• Invalid credentials – This normally happens when we enter the wrong username and password.
+So double-check your credentials.

-- DNS error– Sometimes inaccuracy in DNS cause 401 errors.
+• DNS error– Sometimes inaccuracy in DNS causes 401 errors.

-- An issue in plugins– Error can be caused from the server- side.
-Newly updated or old plugins are causing the issue.
+• An issue in plugins– Error can be caused from the server- side.
+Newly updated or old plugins could be causing the issue.

 How 401 Error Message Occurs On Web Pages?